orchest/orchest/orchest/jupyter-server/README.md

 * `app/config.py`: Set `CONFIG_CLASS = DevelopmentConfig`.
 * `app/app/core/config.py`: Set `PRODUCTION = False`.

-Next it is advised to create a virtualenv at the root directory `jupyter-server/`, because otherwise the virtualenvironment will be copied into the docker container when building the Dockerfile.
+Next it is advised to create a virtualenv at the root directory `jupyter-server/` called `venv` (to be ignored by the `.gitignore`), because otherwise the virtualenvironment will be copied into the docker container when building the Dockerfile.
 Use the `app/requirements.txt` like so `pip install -r app/requirements.txt` (after activating your virtualenv).

 Test can be run inside `app/` using `python -m pytest`.